engrshege/cv/README.md

 ## Acknowledgments

-  * The Complete 2021 Web Development Bootcamp by Angela Yu
+  * The Complete 2021 Web Development Bootcamp by Dr. Angela Yu.